 What to Take

 During the week, students have a schedule much like in Malibu.
 Classes and meals will take up most of the day, but evening activities may vary.
 The most common student dress is casual – jeans or khakis, long-sleeved shirts, sweaters and sweatshirts.
 It is much colder and damper in Europe in the fall and winter than it is in Malibu.
-(But there will be enough warm days to justify taking a few short-sleeved t-shirts.)
+(But there will be enough warm days to justify taking a few short-sleeved t-shirts and shorts.)
 Even in the fall, however, think rain!
 Beginning in early November, night temperatures are often below freezing and daytime highs are in the 40's and 50's.
 In the winter it snows, and temperatures drop below zero and stay there for weeks at a time.
 Heating varies greatly in public places, especially on trains.

 Take clothing that layers.
 Start with jeans or pants and a long-sleeved shirt.
 For really cold weather, add an under layer of thermals (one bottom and one top should be sufficient) and a top layer that is lightweight and warm (a hoodie or fleece pullover), which you can add or remove, depending on the temperature.
 The outer layer (coat) needs to be waterproof and warm.
 A winter coat, or ski-type jacket, is ideal for very cold weather and travel.
 But it might also be desirable to have a long, dark-colored raincoat or pea coat for city wear.
 Three pairs of shoes should cover it: waterproof comfortable walking shoes are absolutely necessary (think miles and miles of walking and uneven rocky surfaces), athletic shoes for daily wear, and nice shoes for dressy occasions.
-A separate pair of clean athletic shoes is required for participation in PE classes or at Jacky's gym.
+A separate pair of clean athletic shoes is required for participation in PE classes or at the Pfitzenmeier gym.
 Waterproof sandals or flip flops are a good idea for getting to showers and bathrooms both in the house and when traveling.

 There are a few events each semester where a dress, skirt, or nice pants would be appropriate.
-Something dressier is appropriate for the opera, the symphony, the theatre, or banquet.
+Something dressier is appropriate for the classical concert, the theatre, or banquet.
 Dress to blend in with your country's culture.
 Europeans are seldom seen on the street wearing shorts and tank tops, even in summer, except at beach resorts.
 If you must wear a pair of shorts and a tank top, please save it for the beach or inside the house – especially women for safety reasons!